HanseltimeIndustries/pkgtest/docs/User Guide/2-configuration.md

     Remember for typescript files to add the `@types/` dependency if the library doesn't export its own types.
 You will run into typescript compilation errors about not being able to find declarations if not!

+## locks

+The examples in [Getting started](../1-getting-started.md) use `locks: false` since that is a simpler configuration and is sufficient for running on your own machine.

+The locks configuration, designates how pkgtest handles lock files.
+The goal of lock files is for security and repeatability and a good overview of them can be found [here](https://www.arahansen.com/the-ultimate-guide-to-yarn-lock-lockfiles/).
+In a more complete setup, you would actually want to make sure that every test project you create uses a committed lock file so that it can make sure it runs the same way in CI.

+If you can handle the additional process, pkgtest recommends using lockfiles.
+You can see the process in [](./4-ci.md#configuring-lockfiles).

 ## additionalFiles

 You can provide a list of additional files that you want installed in the test project.
 This is especially useful if you are testing something like